Skip to main content

 Butternut Bisque

 Harvest time brings some of Mother Nature's greatest gifts in abundance.
 If you've ever grown squash, you know how sweet and delicious a fresh-picked butternut can be.
 And when the temperatures start dropping, there's nothing better than a piping-hot bowl of butternut squash bisque to warm your bones.
 This recipe calls for roasting the squash, which adds extra sweet nuttiness to the bisque, as well as Madras curry powder, which adds robust warming spice to the creamy soup.
-And fresh sage can't be beat (don't substitute the dried stuff here!).
-Garnished with fresh cinnamon whipped cream, this bisque will warm your very soul to the core.
+But the star ingredient here is roasted banana, which adds sweetness and caramel notes without imparting a fruity flavor.
+Garnished with plain Greek yogurt and a good squeeze of lime, and you have a soup that will warm your very soul to the core.

 • Servings 4